jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - Windows 10 PC with a 24" MSI Curved gaming monitor
 - Raspberry Pi 4 with a 24" MSI Curved gaming monitor

-In addition to testing on physical devices, <>

 ### Browser Compatibility

 The website was tested on the following web browsers: